hotrodwinston/homeserverstack/README.md

 Guide for all in one setup (not compatible with casa install method so will need to install manually https://code.mendhak.com/run-docker-through-vpn-container/ .

 May transfer my Home Assistant install to the server to free up space.
 (And a rpi.)
+ This idea seems to be a no-go as only the "core" version seems to be available.
+My pi4 is running HA just fine just wanted to simplify my hardware stack.

 # More Resources